syncfusion-content/wpf-docs/wpf/PropertyGrid/DisplayName.md

 N> If you use both the `DisplayName` attribute and `Name` field of the `Display` attribute, the `Name` field of the `Display` attribute will have higher priority.

- Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/PropertyGrid-Name-Description) to download the sample that showcases the property `Display Name` support using attributes.
+ Click [here](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/Name-Description) to download the sample that showcases the property `Display Name` support using attributes.

-## Changing Property display name at runtime
+## Change property display name at runtime

 We can set and change the property display name instead of the property name at runtime without using attributes by handling the [AutoGeneratingPropertyGridItem](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~AutoGeneratingPropertyGridItem_EV.html)  event with [AutoGeneratingPropertyGridItemEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.AutoGeneratingPropertyGridItemEventArgs.html).[DisplayName](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.AutoGeneratingPropertyGridItemEventArgs~DisplayName.html) property.